'Enough is enough': China attacks US at Security Council

 With world leaders asked to send speeches in advance for a virtual General Assembly, Chinese President Xi Jinping could not reply Tuesday to Trump and delivered a mild-mannered speech in which he unveiled more ambitious targets on climate change.

-But the spokesman for the General Assembly, Brenden Varma, said China had requested to speak next Tuesday, the day set up for any nation to reply to statements.
+The spokesman for the General Assembly, Brenden Varma, said China had requested to circulate a reply.

 Trump in his speech had demanded action against China for spreading the "plague" of Covid-19 to the world.